 Let’s explain by way of example.

-Say you’ve just rolled out a brand-new website for your budding housefly extermination company, Venus McFlyTrappers, Inc. To get subscribers, you add a Web Sign-Up Form to your site and advertise a 20% discount to incentivize visitors.
+Say you’ve just rolled out a brand-new website for your budding housefly extermination company, Venus McFlyTrappers, Inc. To get subscribers, you add a Web Sign-Up Form (TCPA compliant, of course!) to your site and advertise a 20% discount to incentivize visitors.